-Guiding Questions for your Data Search
+Guiding Questions for Your Search

-For many people, a data search is simply “Googling” some keywords on the web.
+For many people, a data search is simply googling some keywords on the web.
 Sometimes that works, sometimes not.
 When that approach flounders, we reflect on the many lessons we’ve learned about data-hunting while working alongside talented librarians, journalists, and researchers.
 Collectively, they taught us a set of guiding questions that outline a more thoughtful process about how to search for data:

 Literally write it down—in the form of a question, punctuated with a question mark at the end—to clarify your own thinking, and also so that you can clearly communicate it to others who can assist you.
 All too often, our brains automatically leap ahead to try to identify the answer, without reflecting on the best way frame the question in a way that does not limit the range of possible outcomes.

 Look back at data visualization projects that made a lasting impression on you to identify the underlying question that motivated them.
 In their coverage of the US opioid epidemic, the Washington Post and the West Virginia Charleston Gazette-Mail successfully fought a legal battle to obtain a US Drug Enforcement Agency database that the federal government and the drug industry sought to keep secret.
 In 2019, a team of data journalists published the database with interactive maps to answer one of their central questions: How many prescription opioid pills were sent to each US county, per capita, and which companies and distributors were responsible?
 Their maps revealed high clusters in several rural Appalachian counties that received over 150 opioid pills per resident, on average, each year from 2006 to 2014.
-Moreover, only six companies distributed over three-quarters of the 100 billion oxycodone and hydrocodone pills across the US during this period: McKesson Corp., Walgreens, Cardinal Health, AmerisourceBergen, CVS and Walmart.
-Even if you’re not working with data as large or as controversial as this one, the broader lesson is to clearly identify the question you’re seeking to answer.
+Moreover, only six companies distributed over three-quarters of the 100 billion oxycodone and hydrocodone pills across the US during this period: McKesson Corp., Walgreens, Cardinal Health, AmerisourceBergen, CVS and Walmart.7 Even if you’re not working with data as large or as controversial as this one, the broader lesson is to clearly identify the question you’re seeking to answer.

 Also, it’s perfectly normal to revise your question as your research evolves.
-For example, we once began a data project by naively asking What were Connecticut public school test scores in the 1960s?
+For example, Jack and his students once began a data project by naively asking What were Connecticut public school test scores in the 1960s?
 Soon we discovered that standardized state-level school testing as we know it today did not appear in states like Connecticut until the mid-1980s school accountability movement.
 Even then, results were not widely visible to the public until newspapers began to publish them once a year in print in the 1990s.
 Later, real estate firms, school-ratings companies, and government agencies began to publish data continuously on the web as the Internet expanded in the late 1990s and early 2000s.
-Based on what we learned, we revised our research question to When and how did Connecticut homebuyers start to become aware of school test scores, and how did these influence the prices they were willing to pay for access to selected public school attendance areas?2 Be prepared to refine your question when the evidence leads you in a better direction.
+Based on what we learned, we revised our research question to When and how did Connecticut homebuyers start to become aware of school test scores, and how did these influence the prices they were willing to pay for access to selected public school attendance areas?8 Be prepared to refine your question when the evidence leads you in a better direction.

 If a governmental organization may have been involved, then at what level: local, regional, state/provincial, national, or international?
 Which branch of government: executive, legislative, judicial?
 Or which particular governmental agency might have been responsible for compiling or distributing this information?
 Since all of these different structures can be overwhelming, reach out to librarians who are trained to work with government documents and databases, often at state government libraries, or at local institutions participating in the US Federal Depository Library Program.
 Or might the data you seek have been compiled by a non-governmental organization, such as academic institutions, journalists, non-profit groups, or for-profit corporations?
 Figuring out which organizations might have collected and published the data can help point you to the digital or print materials they typically publish, and most appropriate tools to focus your search in that particular area.

 Is information disaggregated by individual cases or aggregated into larger groups?
 Librarians can help us to decipher how and why different organizations publish data in different formats.
 For example, US Census seeks to collect data every ten years about each person residing in the nation, but under the law, this individual-level data is confidential and not released to the public for 72 years.
 You can look up individual census data for 1940 and earlier decades at the US National Archives and other websites.
 But the US Census publishes current data for larger areas, such as neighborhood-level block groups, census tracts, cities, and states, by aggregating individual records into data tables, and suppressing small-numbered cells to protect people’s privacy.
 Librarians can help us understand organization’s guidelines on when and how they make data available at different levels

 Some of our best ideas began when reading an article or book that described its source of evidence, and we imagined new ways to visualize that data.
 Several times we have stumbled across a data table in a print publication, or perhaps an old web page, which sparked our interest in tracking down a newer version to explore.
 Even outdated data helps by demonstrating how someone or some organization collected it at one point in time.
 Follow the footnotes to track down its origins.
 Use Google Scholar and more specialized research databases (ask librarians for assistance if needed) to track down the source of previously-published data.
 One bonus is that if you can locate more current data, you may be able to design a visualization that compares change over time.

-What if no one has collected the data you’re looking for?
 Sometimes this happens due to more than a simple oversight.
 In Data Feminism, Catherine D’Ignazio and Lauren Klein underscore how issues of data collection “are directly connected to larger issues of power and privilege” by recounting a story about tennis star Serena Williams.
 When Williams experienced life-threatening complications while giving birth to her daughter in 2017, she called public attention to the way that she, a Black woman, needed to advocate for herself in the hospital.
 After her experience, she wrote on social media that “Black women are over 3 times more likely than white women to die from pregnancy- or childbirth-related causes,” citing the US Centers for Disease Control and Prevention (CDC).
 When journalists followed up to investigate further, they discovered the absence of detailed data on maternal mortality, and what a 2014 United Nations report described as a “particularly weak” aspect of data collection in the US healthcare system.
 Journalists reported that “there was still no national system for tracking complications sustained in pregnancy and childbirth,” despite comparable systems for other health issues such as heart attacks or hip replacements.
 Power structures are designed to count people whose lives either are highly valued, or under a high degree of surveillance.
-D’Ignazio and Klein call on us critically examine these power systems, collect data to counter their effects, and make everyone’s labor in this process more visible.3 If no one has collected the data you’re looking for, perhaps you can make valuable steps to publicly recognize the issue and contribute to positive change.
+D’Ignazio and Klein call on us critically examine these power systems, collect data to counter their effects, and make everyone’s labor in this process more visible.9 If no one has collected the data you’re looking for, perhaps you can make valuable steps to publicly recognize the issue and contribute to positive change.

-Hunting for data involves much more than Googling keywords.
+Hunting for data involves much more than googling keywords.
 Deepen your search by reflecting on the types of questions that librarians, journalists, and other researchers have taught us to ask: What types of organizations might—or might not—have collected the data?
 At what levels?
 At any prior point in time?
 And under what social and political contexts?
 In the next section, you’ll learn more about related issues to consider over public and private data.